lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 `from life import Human`

+The code for the library `life` would usually be placed in a file called `life.py`.

 In the class `Human`, there would be different properties and methods.
 An object could be created from the class called "Luke."

-Luke could have different properties such as age or hair color, and he could have methods such as eat or sleep.
+`Luke` could have different properties such as age or hair color, and he could have methods such as eat or sleep.

 This concept is the basis of object-based programming and is a super useful way of programming because it allows similar information to be grouped into libraries and classes, making organization easier.

-In the Classes, Objects, and Modules assignment, the code for a `main.py` file that made a common anode RGB LEDs change colors was given.
+In the Classes, Objects, and Modules assignment, the code for a `main.py` file was given that made a common anode RGB LEDs change colors.
 The task was to create a library and class that made the code run properly.

 # Lessons Learned